Combos Browse all Suggest

 Creature — Beast

-Mutate (If you cast this spell for its mutate cost, put it ontop or underneath target non-Human creature you own.
+Mutate (If you cast this spell for the mutate cost, put this ontop or underneath target non-Human creature you own.
 They mutate into the creature that is on top and that creature has all the abilities of every card that is underneath it.)

-Whenever this creature mutates, search your library for a basic land card, put it onto the battlefield tapped, then shuffle your library.
+Whenever this mutates, search your library for a basic land card, put it onto the battlefield tapped, then shuffle.

 I put in some new stuff... i m also thinking about adding Fireshrieker for better attack, Parcelbeast for draw AND landfall (especially with the scry abilities) AND making Arwen or Goose even stronger and Migratory Greathorn for the same reason.